London’s latest tourist attraction, a $3 million pile of mud, forced to close after just two days

-The 82-foot-high monument is offering people back the price of admission, which ranged up to 8 pounds or around $11, as local officials conceded the project officially known as the Marble Arch Mound wasn’t ready for public viewing yet and closed the site until further notice.
+The 82-foot-high monument is offering to reimburse the price of admission, which ranged up to 8 pounds or around $11, as local officials conceded the project officially known as the Marble Arch Mound wasn’t ready for public viewing and closed the site until further notice.

-According to British media, the government pumped 2 million pounds (close to $3 million) into the project which they said would bring a “new and meaningful experience” to London.
+According to British media, the government pumped 2 million pounds (close to $3 million) into the project, which it said would bring a “new and meaningful experience” to London.
 Before it opened to the public this week, officials promised that the development would bring tourists back to the heart of London, after more than a year of stringent coronavirus measures that saw once bustling areas entirely deserted and almost 130,000 lives lost in the country.

 It has since been deemed “an expensive exercise in pointlessness,” by one critic.

 The issues with the mound were spotlighted earlier this week when freelance consultant Dan Barker visited the hill and documented his findings on Twitter — much to the delight of many who found his tweets to be entertaining and informative.
-Others heeded them as a warning: perhaps don’t visit yet.
+Others heeded them as a warning: Perhaps don’t visit yet.

 Barker, comparing the artist sketch of the mound to reality, wrote “these plans never match reality, but it feels like they could probably clean the area up a bit.”